A Dry Brushing means a brush with pigment but very little water.

 Least texture will be on hot press paper.

-Sides of buildings,old barns, rusty metal roofs, all lend well to this dry brushing.
+The sides of buildings, old barns, and rusty metal roofs all lend well to this dry brushing.

-If the brush is too wet, you'll lay a flat wash, if the brush is wet try holding it in a verticle position (hairs pointing up) for about five seconds.
+If the brush is too wet, you’ll lay a flat wash.
+If the brush is wet, try holding it in a verticle position (hairs pointing up) for about five seconds.
 The water will flow towards the ferrule (where the hairs meet the metal) then take a tissue and wrap and squeeze the small area of the ferrule and hairs.
-Don't touch the upper hairs where the pigment is.
-You will often read, lay brush on sponge or tissue to remove excess water.
+Don’t touch the upper hairs where the pigment is.
+You will often read to lay the brush on a sponge or tissue to remove excess water.
 You will like my way best, try it.
-Don't forget to apply a scrubbing action with the hairs, it may take a few strokes but the texture will appear.
+Don’t forget to apply a scrubbing action with the hairs, it may take a few strokes but the texture will appear.